-Although nearly a year old, all of the information in this article is still relevant.
+Although more than a year old, all of the information in this article is still relevant.
 Changing the master code of your security system can be very helpful, scroll down to find out how.

 More than 2 million homes are burglarized every year.
 Having a home security system can keep your family safe.
 The ADT security system is one device that can help to protect your family from potential threats.
 Periodically, you may need to change the master code in order to safeguard your home.